vincentntang/vincent-blog-draft/devto-draft.md

 Here are common ones you'll use in Vue:

 - mounted() - Similar to React's componentDidMount.
-This generally when making an axios/fetch call to initialize data in your component from a backend.
+This generally when making an Axios/fetch call to initialize data in your component from a backend.
 - updated() - Similar to React's componentDidUpdate.
 When you update data through your components, you want to send a POST request to your backend to keep things in sync
 - destroyed() - Similar to React's componentWillUnmount.
-You don't need to use this, but it helps cleanup leftover event listeners.
+You don't need to use this, but it helps clean up leftover event listeners.

 ## Hooks